w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 One of the strengths of NoSQL systems is their *scale-out capability*

-- *Aggregate data modeling*: well suited for being distributed within a cluster
+- *Aggregate data modeling*: well-suited for being distributed within a cluster
 - NoSQL systems can be used in a *single server environment* too
   - Graph databases do not scale as well as the others

-Two aspects must be considered when deploying on a cluster
+Two aspects must be considered when deploying on a cluster.

 - **Sharding**: *distributing the data across different nodes*
 - **Replication**: *creating copies of the data on several nodes*